Become a Social Worker in Louisiana

 Licensed Master Social Worker (LMSW) in Louisiana

-Becoming an LMSW allows you to practice advanced non-clinical social work independently and perform clinical social work under supervision.
+Becoming an LMSW allows you to practice master’s-level social work as an employee in an agency setting and to perform clinical social work and psychotherapy within an agency under LCSW supervision.

 • Education Requirement: Master of Social Work degree